ssardon/mlgis-ponds/README.md

 # mlgis-ponds

 Deep learning pipeline for detecting irrigation ponds in satellite imagery.
-This is a ML toolkit for GIS data developed for my PhD dissertation, which sudies how international trade affects agricultural investment and development in Mexico.
+This is an ML toolkit for GIS data developed for my PhD dissertation, which sudies how international trade affects agricultural investment and development in Mexico.

 ## Motivation